Scientists detect earthquake swarm at Hawaii volcano - NewsBreak

 Scientists detect earthquake swarm at Hawaii volcano

-HONOLULU — (AP) — Geologists on Tuesday said they had detected a swarm of earthquakes at Hawaii's Kilauea volcano, though it is not erupting.
+Geologists on Tuesday said they had detected a swarm of earthquakes at Hawaii s Kilauea volcano though it is not erupting.

 The quakes began overnight and continued into the morning, The Hawaiian Volcano Observatory said.